thisisamardeep/portfolio/_posts/2022-03-21-what-is-ebo.md

 ```

-This a a toy example and might look not much beneficial but we have 1000's
+This is a toy example and might look not much beneficial but if we have 1000's

 of instances then  this gets added up.Now let us look at some real life uses.